kebaldwi/DNAC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/03b-ISE-API.md

       ![json](../../../ASSETS/LABS/AD/CERTS/ISE-GUI-CSR-11.png?raw=true "Import JSON")

-5. The certificate file should now be downloaded to the Downloads folder, by default it will be named `certnet.csr`, but you can save it as you wish.
+5. The certificate file should now be downloaded to the Downloads folder, by default it will be named `certnew.csr`, but you can save it as you wish.

 ## Cleaning Up the Signed ISE Certificate